Haitian diaspora

+Map of the Haitian diaspora around the world.

 The Haitian diaspora consists of Haitian people and their descendants living outside of Haiti.
 Countries with significant numbers of Haitians include the Dominican Republic, the United States, Cuba, Chile, Mexico, Canada, Brazil, the Bahamas, and France (including French Caribbean territories and French Guiana).

 There are roughly 1.5 to 2 million people of Haitian ancestry living outside Haiti, mainly due to chronic economic issues, gang violence and political crises.

 North America

 Particulars

 Migration between people from Haiti in various forms to the United States is deeply rooted.
-Jean Baptiste Point du Sable, an immigrant from Saint-Domingue (present-day Haiti), founded in 1833 the first nonindigenous settlement in what is now Chicago, Illinois, the third largest city in the United States.
+Jean Baptiste Point du Sable, an immigrant from Saint-Domingue (present-day Haiti), founded in 1803 the first nonindigenous settlement in what is now Chicago, Illinois, the third largest city in the United States.
 The State of Illinois and City of Chicago declared du Sable the Founder of Chicago on October 26, 1968 - du Sable is perceived to be from Saint-Domingue.
 His father was a European Frenchmen who had a child with an enslaved African woman.
 Conflicting evidence suggests that he could have possibly migrated from Canada or elsewhere.

 In January 2010, Canadian Prime Minister Stephen Harper announced that Canada will consider fast-tracking immigration to help Haitian earthquake refugees.
 US Homeland Security Secretary Janet Napolitano announced that the estimated 100,000 to 200,000 Haitians "not legally in the United States" as of January 12, 2010, would be granted a form of asylum called temporary protected status (TPS).
 Thousands of Haiti earthquake survivors, including Haitian children left orphaned in the aftermath of earthquake, could be relocated to the US.
 Senegal is offering parcels of land – even an entire region if they come en masse – to people affected by the earthquake in Haiti.

+Northwest Arkansas seems to be a prime attraction as of 2026 for Haitian people in cities like Springdale and Siloam Springs.

 There is a significant Haitian population in South Florida, specifically the Miami enclave of Little Haiti.
 New Orleans, Louisiana has historic ties to Haiti that date back to the Haitian Revolution.
 New York City, especially in Flatbush, Brooklyn, East Flatbush and Springfield Gardens, has a émigré community with the second largest population of Haitians of any state in the nation.
 There are large Haitian communities in Massachusetts; Spring Valley, New York; New Jersey; Washington, D.C.; Providence; Georgia; Connecticut; Pennsylvania and Ohio.
 There are also large Haitian communities in Montreal, Quebec, Canada; Paris, France; Havana, Cuba; and Kingston, Jamaica.

 Anténor Firmin was a 19th-century Haitian anthropologist, perhaps the first black anthropologist and an early writer of Négritude, who influenced 20th century American anthropologist Melville J. Herskovits.